asaaldal/orchesstra/README.txt

 -The Queen sound is a flute sound
 -The king sound takes the amplitude from grains in a wav file containing an interview of Hikaru Nakamura and applies them to the chord progression called strums.wav

-Running tp.sal will result in a .wav sound file of roughly the specified duration that can be applied to the animation mp4 video to get the full audio/video product.
+Running tp.sal will result in a orchesstraoutput.wav sound file of roughly the specified duration that can be applied to the animation mp4 video to get the full audio/video product.